originphp/framework/origin/docs/controllers/index.md

 }

 ````
+In this example when the user requests `/bookmarks/view/128` it will load the Bookmarks controller, call the view method and render the `View/Booksmarks/view.ctp` file;

+If you don't want a method to be rendered, then you set the `autoRender` property to false.
+The views are rendered in layouts, you can set the `layout` method to the name or `false`.

+Private and protected methods can't be accessed using the url.

 You can access the model for the controller, by using `$this->Bookmark`.
 If you want to use a different models in your controller, then you will need to load each model that you want to use the `loadModel` method.

 ## Request